GluuFederation/flex/docs/install/vm-install/ubuntu.md

 1. Delete files installed by Gluu Flex
 1. Remove and purge the `jans` package

+If you have not run the setup script, you can skip step 1 and just remove the package.

 Use the command below to uninstall the Gluu Flex server